photkosee/network-analyzer/README.md

 # Network Analyzer
 > This project is mainly for fun and to explore about cybersecurity and network traffic.
+I developed a tool in Go, using GoPacket to enable a user to monitor network traffic by analyzing streams of packets passing between any devices on a user’s machine.
+With a user-friendly CLI, a user can enter the device’s name and a filter to filter out a specific stream of packets from a particular port.
+This could be used to capture malicious activities on a network using the filter and customizing more features for particular usage.
+The tool could be customized to inject a custom packet into a network.

 ### What is a network analyzer?
 It is a tool used to monitor network traffic by analyzing streams of packets pass between any computers on a network.